 – – –

-Glass jars and storage bottles are preferable to plastic since the kefir actually eats away at plastic.
+Glass jars and storage bottles are preferable to plastic since the kefir bacteria actually eat away at plastic.
 If the kefir eats the plastic, you end up eating plastic.
 Limited contact is fine, but prolonged is discouraged.

 – – –